top of page

 A water feature was created from an old tub found on site.

-Stones were embedded into the gravel to create informal pathways.
+Stones dug up from the site from a previous bard were embedded into the gravel to create informal pathways.

 bottom of page